 The main beauty of RSS - is how easily content comes from providers to end users.
 As soon as any update is made by a content provider it is instantly delivered via RSS to end user.
 No need to go to content provider's website, search for needed content, as it is already here.

 What is RSS feed.

 RSS is a technology and its objectification is RSS feed.
 And if not to go deep we can imagine RSS feed as a conveniently structured self-updating file with fresh targeted information from a particular content provider.
-You can find RSS feeds by searching for a ".rss" extension in page's source code.
+You can find RSS feeds by searching for a link with ".rss" extension in page's source code.
 Or, by looking for an RSS icon on a page that looks like these: